 8. Counterparts.
 This Letter Agreement may be entered into in any number of counterparts, all of which taken together shall constitute one and the same instrument.

-If Cabot LNG is in agreement with the terms and conditions set forth in this Letter Agreement, kindly so indicate its acceptance and agreement by signing and returning the enclosed copy to the undersigned at the address set forth above.
+If Tractebel is in agreement with the terms and conditions set forth in this Letter Agreement, kindly so indicate its acceptance and agreement by signing and returning the enclosed copy to the undersigned at the address set forth above.
 In the event you have any questions or comments concerning this Letter Agreement, please do not hesitate to contact us.

 Very truly yours,